-Analysis of previously executed geophysical surveys including CSAMT, gravity and magnetics has indicated six target areas for drilling under what is believed to be a shallow pediment cover outboard of the mouth of Johnson Canyon.
+Analysis of previously executed geophysical surveys including CSAMT, gravity and magnetics has indicated six target areas for drilling under what is believed to be a shallow pediment cover outboard of the mouth of Johnson Canyon where the bulbous termination of Jurassic aged laccolithic intrusive is projected by the aforementioned geophysical surveys.
+Recent drilling around the Mill Canyon intrusive at Cortez has shown these Jurassic laccoliths to be favourable sites for the localization of significant quantities of gold mineralization.